Harshsherki/Airbnb-Data-Analysis-Dashboard-Power-BI-/README.md

 - **Dynamic Data Exploration**: Slicers and filters allow users to explore data dynamically by neighborhood and room type.
 - **Actionable Insights**: Provided insights on booking patterns, pricing strategies, and customer satisfaction across NYC boroughs.

-## Insights Provided
-- Analysis of booking patterns across different neighborhoods and room types.
-- Pricing strategy suggestions based on trends and patterns observed.
-- Customer satisfaction metrics and their correlation with neighborhood and room type.